kevinolega/callcentertrainingtips/_posts/2014-03-11-use-sir-or-maam-to-increase-your-confidence.md

 I only use sir and ma'am if I forget a person's name.
 I do everything I can to avoid doing it.
 Or when I'm speaking to someone who's name is extremely difficult to pronounce or remember or someone who's name sounds like a curse word.

 Don't call people sir or ma'am.
 When you apply for work or get to work in a call center it won't serve you well.
 This is not Game of Thrones.
-Might as well call them Milord and Milady.&nbsp;
+Might as well call them Milord and Milady.

+Do you want more of these kinds of posts?
+Please let me know by sending me a message.
+I'll do my best to answer when I'm online.

+This is not a sponsored post so if you read until the end, show your love and support.
+[Buy our books](http://callcentertrainingtips.com/promos/).
+[Make a donation](http://callcentertrainingtips.com/support/) to keep this site alive.
+Subscribe on [Facebook](https://www.facebook.com/callcentertrainingtips/) and [YouTube](https://www.youtube.com/channel/UCSRyiovg_InMdQAe7Fn0LtA).
+When you're done, share this with your friends.

+Thank you for reading.
+If I can do it, you can do it.
+Praying for your success.